Spencer Roane: Marriage and family relationships

 The Roane family continued its political activity and distinction after William Roane died in 1788: his elder brother Thomas was elected to the Virginia senate in the 1790s; and Spencer Roane's elder brother, another Thomas, was elected to the House of Delegates for King and Queen County.
 Their cousins included Thomas Ritchie, editor of the Richmond Enquirer, and Dr. John Brockenbrough, president of the Bank of Virginia.

 In 1787 Spencer Roane married Anne Henry (1767-1799), second daughter and fourth child of Patrick Henry, who bore four sons and three daughters before her death.
 Their eldest son, William H. Roane, also became a lawyer and legislator, and twice served on the Executive Council.
-He represented Henrico County in the state legislature, the Richmond area as a U.S. Representative (1815-1817), and Virginia as a United States Senator (1837–41).
-Both sons Patrick Henry Roane (1789–91, and 1793–1813) and Fayette Roane (1792-1819) and daughter Elizabeth Roane (1798-1799) predeceased their father, and daughters Anne and Julia disappeared from the historical record, although Spencer's last will mentioned daughter Eliza as well as son William.
+He represented Henrico County in the state legislature, the Richmond area as a U.S. Representative (1815-1817), and Virginia as a United States Senator (1837–1841).
+Both sons Patrick Henry Roane (1789–1791, and 1793–1813) and Fayette Roane (1792-1819) and daughter Elizabeth Roane (1798-1799) predeceased their father, and daughters Anne and Julia disappeared from the historical record, although Spencer's last will mentioned daughter Eliza as well as son William.
 Roane remarried, to Elizabeth Hoskins, who survived him, but bore no children.

 Death and legacy

 Spencer Roane became ill in March, 1822 and, realizing that his "indisposition" was not going away, wrote his last will and testament, as well as traveled to hot springs in Bath, Virginia, where he spent the summer trying to regain his health.
-There he died on September 4, 1822, and was buried in the Brockenbrough Family Cemetery, now part of the greater Warm Springs Cemetery.
+There he died on September 4, 1822.

 Roane County, West Virginia and Spencer, the county seat, are both named for Judge Roane.
 (Roane County, Tennessee, is named for a cousin, Archibald Roane.)